Spain with Kids: Tips from an Expat

 There are few countries as kid-friendly as Spain.
 Children of all ages are welcome everywhere (even in bars at midnight!); most restaurants serve kid menus and offer high chairs; and there are plenty of museums designed for kids.
 The great infrastructure in the country also means it’s easy to get around and explore without worrying for your kids’ safety.

-Spain is a special place for me: I lived in Spain for over 8 years with my Spanish husband; our daughter was born there and we go back to Spain almost every year to visit family.
+Spain is a special place for me: I lived in Spain for 8 years with my Spanish husband; our daughter was born there and we go back to Spain almost every year to visit family.
 It’s probably the country I know best, next to my home country Singapore.
 For those planning to travel Spain with kids, I’m sharing details of our trip to help you plan your Spain family trip.

 Table of Contents